Shan-Mei/shanmeis-notes/journalling/science.md

   <p>- I got my CAT test back.
 Some funny things I must have done in it.<br>- We went back through year 7 biology and did some revision.</p>
   <h4>T1W10L1 - 4/4</h4>
   <p>- Got tests back.
 Didn't do very well.
 I guess I have the other assessments to redeem myself<br>- As I wasn't here yesterday I went through the first powerpoint.
 We need to get the Homeostasis worksheet completed by Thursday.</p>
+  <h4>T1W10L3 - 6/4</h4>
+  <p>- Handed in homework.
+We got a relief teacher and he was nice so he gave us 10 minutes to finish it :D<br>- Doing Thermoregulation in Stile.</p>
 </body>